sangki810/Module-9-Challenge-README-Generator-by-Sangki-Jun/README.md

 1. Open the integrated terminal and run the command `node index.js`.
 2. Answer the prompts in the terminal with the content you wish to be dislpayed on your README.md file. <br />

 A completed README.md file will be created once all the questions are answered.
 Make any changes you need or want to the file and save.
+For a more in-depth video instruction on how to use this code, please refer to this [link](https://drive.google.com/file/d/1FKYk7i_s0hJ6fNTmBLKQsnqzLJaRWK5y/view).

 ## Contributing
 If you have any good ideas or changes you want to share, you can create a pull request or add issues to the repository.
 You can also contact me using the information in the [Questions](#questions) section.<br />